 Meniscus tears are a very common source of pain in the knee.
 They are also commonly seen on MRIs obtained for other reasons – and are not necessarily the cause of your pain.
-Many people come in on a daily basis and ask if surgery for meniscus tear is always necessary.
-In this post we will explore
+Many people come in on a daily basis and ask if surgery for their meniscus tear is always necessary.
+In this post, we will explore

 There are actually two of them.
 We have one on the inner side of the knee which we call the medial meniscus and one on the outer side of the knee which we call the lateral meniscus.
 These two disks function as shock absorbers or cushions to minimize the stress on another type of cartilage that we have in the knee which we call the articular cartilage.
 The articular cartilage is the cartilage that actually coats the ends of the bones.
-If the two menisci are not present or they’re torn, then the articular cartilage sees an increase in stress and can trigger the onset of osteoarthtitis.
-That is by no means the only cause of osteoarthritis.
-However, it is certainly a significant contributor.
+If the two menisci are not present or they’re torn, then the articular cartilage sees an increase in stress and can trigger the onset of osteoarthritis.
+Meniscus tears are by no means the only cause of osteoarthritis.
+However, they certainly are a significant contributor.

-Why do mensicus tears occur?
+Why do meniscus tears occur?

 Now I see many patients every week who present with knee pain and many of them are suffering from meniscus tears.
 Why/How do we get meniscus tears?
 Why do these little meniscal disks tear so easily once we reach our fourth, fifth decades and beyond?
 Our meniscal tissue is non-regenerative.
 It’s similar to our brain or our heart tissues.
 If we have a heart attack or a stroke, we do not regenerate those areas of our heart or our brain.
 It simply scars in.
 Yet if we cut our skin, our skin heals.
-That tissue is regenerative, same with muscle and a lot of other tissues in our body.
+Our skin tissue is regenerative, same with some muscle and a lot of other tissues in our body.

-When does a meniscus tear hurt?
+Why does a meniscus tear hurt?

 Types of meniscus tears?